casdoor/casdoor-website/docs/products/cart.md

 authors: [Copilot]
 ---

-The shopping cart lets you collect products before purchasing them in a single order.
-Instead of buying items one at a time, add them to your cart and complete the transaction when you're ready.
+The shopping cart collects products for purchase in a single order.
+Add items to the cart and complete the transaction when ready instead of buying one at a time.

-## Adding Products to Cart
+## Adding products to cart

-You'll find an "Add to cart" button on product pages and in the Product Store.
-When you add a product, it goes into your personal cart stored with your user account.
-The cart persists across sessions, so you can browse, add items, and come back later to complete your purchase.
+An **Add to cart** button appears on product pages and in the [Product Store](/docs/products/product-store).
+Added products are stored in the user's cart and persist across sessions, so users can add items and complete the purchase later.

-Regular products can be added directly to the cart at their listed price.
-For recharge products, you'll need to specify the amount first—either by selecting a preset value or entering a custom amount.
-The system validates that custom amounts are greater than zero before adding them.
+Regular products are added at their listed price.
+For recharge products, specify the amount first—either a preset value or a custom amount.
+The system validates that custom amounts are greater than zero before adding.

-Subscription products work differently and don't support cart functionality.
-These must be purchased individually through their dedicated pricing and plan flow.
+Subscription products do not support the cart; they are purchased individually through the pricing and plan flow.

-## Currency Consistency
+## Currency consistency

-All products in your cart must share the same currency.
-When adding a product with a different currency than existing cart items, the system prevents the addition and notifies you of the mismatch.
-This ensures the order total can be calculated accurately when you checkout.
+All items in the cart must use the same currency.
+Adding a product in a different currency than existing items is blocked, and the system reports the mismatch.
+This keeps the order total accurate at checkout.

-## Managing Your Cart
+## Managing the cart

-Access your cart through the **Carts** menu option in the Business & Payments section.
-The cart page displays:
+Open the cart via **Carts** in the Business & Payments section.
+The cart page shows:

 - Product name and display name
 - Product image
 - Price and currency
-- Quantity (automatically managed by the system)
+- Quantity (managed automatically)

-Each cart item shows a **Buy** button to purchase that product individually, or a **Delete** button to remove it from the cart.
-The system tracks quantities automatically—adding the same product at the same price increments the quantity counter rather than creating duplicate entries.
+Each item has a **Buy** button to purchase that product alone or a **Delete** button to remove it.
+Quantities are tracked automatically—adding the same product at the same price increases the quantity instead of creating duplicate rows.

-## Placing Orders from Cart
+## Placing orders from cart

-Currently, cart items are purchased individually.
-Click the "Buy" button next to a product to start the payment process for that item.
-The bulk "Place Order" functionality for purchasing all cart items together is under development.
+Cart items are purchased one at a time.
+Click **Buy** next to a product to start payment for that item.
+Bulk **Place Order** for all cart items is under development.

-When you successfully purchase an item, remove it from the cart manually or keep it for future reference.
-The cart provides a convenient way to track products you're interested in, even if you're not ready to buy them all at once.
+After purchasing an item, remove it from the cart manually or leave it for reference.
+The cart can also hold products of interest before purchase.